dlk3/udm-hacks/openvpn-udm/README.md

 ```
 /mnt/data/openvpn/mk-ovpn client-name
 ```
-The output configuration file is written to <code>/mnt/data/openvpn/client-name.ovpn</code>
+The output configuration file is written to <code>/mnt/data/openvpn/client-name.ovpn</code>.
+I move this file to the client machine.

-These additional files are generated in the PKI to manage this client's certificate and private key:
+These additional files are generated in the PKI to manage this client's certificate and private key.
+They remain on the UDM:
 ```
 /mnt/data/openvpn/server/pki/private/client-name.key
 /mnt/data/openvpn/server/pki/client-name.creds
 /mnt/data/openvpn/server/pki/reqs/client-name.req
 /mnt/data/openvpn/server/pki/issued/client-name.crt
 ```
-To use my script with a different OpenVPN server, the <code>OPENVPN_SERVER</code> variable at the top of the script would need to be set to be the hostname or IP address of the WAN interface on that UDM.
+To use my script with a different OpenVPN server, the <code>OPENVPN_SERVER</code> variable at the top of the script needs to be set to be the hostname or IP address of the WAN interface on that UDM.

-There's more information on managing OpenVPN clients, like revoking access by revoking certificates, in the [OpenVPN documentation](https://openvpn.net/community-resources/how-to).
+There's more information on managing OpenVPN clients, like revoking access by revoking certificates, in the [OpenVPN How To Guide](https://openvpn.net/community-resources/how-to).

 ## Distributing configuration files to clients and testing

 The <code>*.ovpn</code> configuration files need to be treated like they are passwords allowing open access to the network.
 The files need to be kept secure as they are distributed to client machines.

-Confiuring and running an OpenVPN client is beyond the scope of this document, so I'll leave that as an exercise for the reader.
+Configuring and running an OpenVPN client is beyond the scope of this document, so I'll leave that as an exercise for the reader.
 I will point out a few things on the UDM which could help with troubleshooting:

 * The OpenVPN server writes its log output into the UDM's <code>/var/log/messages</code> file.
 The amount of information it writes can be controlled by setting the <code>verb</code> directive in the <code>/mnt/data/openvpn/server/server.conf</code> file.
 Setting <code>verb 6</code> is recommended for debugging purposes.
 The same change can be made in a client's configuration file to see debugging data at the client end of the connection.
 * The OpenVPN server updates <code>/mnt/data/openvpn/server/openvpn-status.log</code> once every minute with information about currently connected clients.